openhwgroup/programs/verif/README.md

 ### Requirement Location
 This is a pointer to the source Requirements document of the Features in question.
 It can be a standards document, such as the RISC-V ISA, or a micro-architecture specification.
 Please include a chapter or section number.
 ### Feature
 The high-level feature you are trying to verify.
 For example, RV32I Register-Immediate Instructions.
+In some cases, it may be natural to use the section header name of the reference document.
 ### Sub-Feature
 This is an optional, but often used column.
 Using our previous examples, ADDI is a sub-feature of RV32I Register-Immediate Instructions.
 If it makes sense to decompose the Feature into two or more sub-features, use this columnn for that.
 If required, add a column for sub-sub-features.
 ### Feature Description